sergianafr/SprintFramework/README.md

     - Method post: @Post
     - Restapi method: @Restapi
-    - all the parameters of the methods must be annotated with @Param(name=*Parameter's name*), the name must correspond to the name from a form input from where you retrieve its value.
+    - all the parameters of the methods must be annotated with @Param(name=*Parameter's name*), the name must correspond to the name from a form input from where you retrieve its value
+    - Files must be annotated with @File annotation
+- To control methods and controllers access, use the following annotations:
+    - @Public to allow everyone
+    - @Authenticated({role1, role2...}) to limit by roles

 ## Session
 To manipulate sessions, you must import the package src.classes.CustomSession